kwangjunahn/dion2-shard/README.md

 ## Requirements

 This code is written for modern PyTorch (version 2.7 or newer) using DTensor-based parallelism.
-This includes FSDP2 with `fully_shard`and tensor parallelism (TP) with `parallelize_module`.
-Support for other distributed training APIs is not guaranteed.
+This includes FSDP2 with `fully_shard` and tensor parallelism (TP) with `parallelize_module`.
+Support for other distributed training APIs is not implemented.

 ## Quick Start

-Dion and Muon optimizers are available as a `pip` package!
+Our implementations are available as a `pip` package!
 Install to use in your project:

 ```bash
 pip install git+https://github.com/microsoft/dion.git